powerfulwizard/client/README.md

 A powerful and feature-rich auto clicker with advanced sequence support, visual overlays, smooth mouse trails, and mouse recording capabilities for Windows.

+## 🌐 Website
+Visit [powerfulwizard.org](https://powerfulwizard.org) for more information and updates.

 ## Screenshots

 ### Main Interface